Compare & Save on Conveyancing Solicitors

 Over 300,000 movers saved with Compare My Move

 Gazumping is when a buyer who has had an offer accepted is then pushed out of the sale due to the seller accepting a different offer from someone else.
 Though considered unfair, it is legal to do in England and Wales but due to the difference in policies, it’s rarer in Scotland.

 It can be very disappointing to lose out on a property you thought you had been accepted for.
-Gazumping can happen any time before you exchange contracts meaning that even after comparing conveyancers and starting the process, you could still be outbid.
+Gazumping can happen any time before you exchanging contracts.
+This means that even after comparing conveyancers and starting the process, you could still be outbid.
 Compare My Move has created this guide to help you understand the meaning of gazumping and how to avoid it, making your conveyancing process that much easier.

 Gazumping is when a buyer has an offer to purchase a property accepted by the seller but before the sale is completed, the seller accepts a different offer from another buyer.
 It’s not to be confused with gazundering which is when the buyer themselves lowers their offer on a previously agreed price.
 Gazumping can occur any time before exchanging contracts as the transaction is not yet legally binding.

 Gazumping can occur when the seller wants to maximise the amount they’ll obtain and finds a higher offer.
 However, there are also other factors that can lead to gazumping.
 For example, if the buyer takes too long to conduct a property survey or to sell their previous home, then the seller may reject the offer due to the delay.
 If they find a buyer who they believe is in a better position to move more quickly, they may accept their offer instead.